vertica/VerticaPy/docs/source/examples_business_football.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_football_clean_kpi_kmeans_22.html

-Before we use the 'neutral' variable with our model, we should convert it to an integer.
+Before we use the ``neutral`` variable with our model, we should convert it to an integer.

 We need also to create our response column: the outcome of the game.